MSc in Education (Child Development and Education)

 You will be required to supply supporting documents with your application, including an official transcript and a CV/résumé.
 The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

 Interviews are normally held as part of the admissions process.

 Candidates will be shortlisted based on academic ability, potential and fit of interests with the course content.
-Interviews for shortlisted candidates are normally held 2-6 weeks after the closing date of the admissions round.
-They are conducted by two interviewers, in person or using Skype video-conferencing, and will focus on your academic background and the written essays.
-You may be asked to outline your research interests and how these might be developed during the dissertation element of the course.
-[Note that students are not expected to already have a fully developed research plan - this will be developed in discussions with supervisors in the course.]
-You may also be asked about your reasons for wanting to study in this area and the reasons why this particular course is of interest to you
+Interviews for shortlisted candidates are normally held two to six weeks after the closing date of the admissions round.
+They are normally conducted by two interviewers, in person or using Teams video-conferencing, and will focus on your academic background.
+You may be asked to outline your research interests and how these might be developed during the dissertation element of the course, although students are not expected to already have a fully developed research plan, as this will be developed in discussions with your supervisors once you have started the course.
+You may also be asked why you want to study in this area and the reasons why this particular course is of interest to you.